ketjap/choco/README.md

 -p PACKAGE [PACKAGE ...], --package PACKAGE [PACKAGE ...]  packages to check

 ## choco_upgrade.ps1
-Upgrade packages from packages.json with specified version using choco.
+Upgrade packages from packages-<nnn>.json with specified version using choco.
+Only a single json file can exisit in the same folder as the choco_upgrade.ps1 file.